SeduceProject/piseduce_doc/_posts/administration/2021-09-06-monitoring-agent.md

 >> iso.3.6.1.4.1.171.11.153.1000.22.1.1.9.1.12 = STRING: "0.0"
 ```

-The reply consists of one line for every switch port.
-Here, we use a 12-port
+The reply consists of one line per switch port.
+In the above example, we use a
-D-Link switch with one raspberry connected to the port 8.
+12-port D-Link switch with one raspberry connected to the port 8.

-The SNMP answers can be a STRING (like in the above example) or an INTEGER.
-In
+The SNMP answers can be STRING (like in the above example) or INTEGER.
+In this
-this case, the integer value expressed the power as milliwatts as follows:
+case, the integer value expressed the power as milliwatts as follows:
 ```
 iso.3.6.1.4.1.3955.1000.201.108.1.1.5.1.49 = INTEGER: 0
 iso.3.6.1.4.1.3955.1000.201.108.1.1.5.1.50 = INTEGER: 0